Create instances

 You do not need to include the project ID in the instance name.
 This is done automatically where appropriate (for example, in the log files).

-As noted earlier on this page, the values for vCPUs and memory size are limited for Cloud SQL Enterprise edition.
-See Choose between Cloud SQL Enterprise Plus edition and Cloud SQL Enterprise edition.
+The values for vCPUs and memory size are limited for Cloud SQL Enterprise edition.
+For more information, see Choose between Cloud SQL Enterprise Plus edition and Cloud SQL Enterprise edition.

 For example, the following string creates an instance with two vCPUs and 7,680 MB of memory: